Human Trafficking in [Bulgaria] [other countries]

 Human Trafficking & Modern-day Slavery

-Bulgaria is a source, transit, and destination country for men and women trafficked from Moldova, Romania, Russia, Ukraine, and Armenia to Bulgaria and through Bulgaria to Spain, Austria, Germany, France, Italy, the Netherlands, Belgium, the Czech Republic, and Macedonia for the purposes of sexual exploitation.
-Men and women from Bulgaria are trafficked to Cyprus, Greece, and Turkey for purposes of sexual exploitation and forced labor.
-Roma children are trafficked within Bulgaria and to Austria, Italy, and other West European countries for purposes of forced begging and petty theft.
-Approximately 20 percent of identified trafficking victims in Bulgaria are children. - U.S. State Dept Trafficking in Persons Report, June, 2007 [full country report]
+Bulgaria is a source, transit, and, to a lesser extent, a destination country for men, women, and children from Ukraine, Moldova, and Romania trafficked to and through Bulgaria to Germany, Belgium, France, Italy, Spain, Austria, Norway, the Czech Republic, Poland, Greece, Turkey, and Macedonia for the purposes of commercial sexual exploitation and forced labor.
+Ethnic Roma women and children remain highly vulnerable to trafficking.
+Children are trafficked within Bulgaria and to Greece and the United Kingdom for the purposes of forced begging and forced petty theft.
+Around 15 percent of identified trafficking victims in Bulgaria are children.
+Bulgarian women and some men are trafficked internally, primarily to resort areas along the Black Sea coast and in border towns with Greece, for the purposes of commercial sexual exploitation and forced labor. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Bulgaria.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to verify their authenticity or to validate their content.